ankanr/fundee/client/README.md

-﻿git clone https://github.com/ankanr/fundee.git (to get the latest files)
+﻿git pull origin master (to get the latest files)